Cognigy/Documentation/docs/insights/dashboards/engagement.md

 ### Handovers in Time

-Displays the number of times a human agent was contacted within the filtered time frame.
+Displays the number of times a human agent was contacted within the filtered time span.
 Multiple handovers can occur within a single session.

 By clicking ![vertical-ellipsis](../../_assets/icons/vertical-ellipsis.svg),
 you can select **Go to Step Explorer**,